gittuf/gittuf/docs/cli/gittuf_policy_add-key.md

 ```
       --authorize-key stringArray   authorized public key for rule
   -h, --help                        help for add-key
-      --policy-name string          policy file to add rule to (default "targets")
+      --policy-name string          name of policy file to add key to (default "targets")
 ```

 ### Options inherited from parent commands